The More the Merrier (1943) Pages: (1)

 In the end, she gives up on Pendergast ("Mr. Smug") and goes ahead with plans to marry Joe.
 At last, Mr. Dingle, the aging Cupid who has stage-managed their pairing, can finally celebrate with his favorite line:

 "Damn the torpedoes!
-Full steam ahead!"
+Full speed ahead!"